-Cross-media concentration of ownership and competition enforcement is at medium risk (49%).
+Cross-media concentration of ownership and competition enforcement is at medium risk (35%).
 The 2010 Media Act introduced a new regulatory model regarding media concentration based on audience share that restricts market positions when stations reach a certain threshold.
 However, the law also removed prior restrictions on cross ownership.

 The Hungarian Competition Authority (Gazdasági Versenyhivatal, GVH) is responsible for ensuring the proper functioning of the markets without improper competition practices or concentration occurring.
 The 2010 Media Act entitles the Media Council to intervene in a merger/acquisition approval procedure conducted by the competition authority in the cases where the provisions of the 2010 Media Act related to concentration in the media market apply.
 The position statement of the Media Council binds the Hungarian Competition Authority to consider and apply that position statement in determining the approval or rejection of the merger/acquisition.
-The Competition Authority cannot legally decide against or without the consent of the Media Council; however, the Media Act permits the Competition Authority to still disapprove transactions approved by the Media Council or to add more conditions to the transaction that the Media Council did not propose.
+The Competition Authority cannot legally decide against or without the consent of the Media Council, however, the Media Act permits the Competition Authority to still disapprove transactions approved by the Media Council or to add more conditions to the transaction that the Media Council did not propose.
+Due to the current political structure and culture, even the most elaborated regulation of ownership could probably not prevent information monopoly, given that government-friendly media content is produced by many media outlets owned by various business entities.
+But they produce the same content in line with the messages of the government.

-Commercial and owner influence over editorial content scores a medium risk (52%).
+Commercial and owner influence over editorial content scores high risk (67%).
 Editorial content of news media in Hungary is heavily influenced by commercial factors and ownership ties.
 In Hungary, like in other post-socialist countries with limited audience and advertising markets, the media are frequently exposed to economic pressures.
 In recent years, the growing number of media outlets, triggered by the rise of the internet and of digital broadcasting, has generated more intense competition for audiences, while advertising revenues have not recovered from the financial crisis of 2008.
-As the fragmentation of the audiences has accelerated, commercial revenues have been on the decline, thereby increasing the role and market power of state advertising (by ministries, municipalities and state-owned companies).
+As the fragmentation of the audiences has accelerated, commercial revenues have been on the decline, thereby increasing the role and market power of state advertising (by ministries, municipalities and state-owned companies) which has been heavily exploited by the Hungarian government to reward pro-government media outlets and starve non-governmental ones.34

-3.3.
-POLITICAL INDEPENDENCE (85% - HIGH RISK)
+3.3 POLITICAL INDEPENDENCE (79% - HIGH RISK)